 Well, instead of giving you tips from my (Meki) perspective, let’s hear from Natz–my boyfriend who was negative about everything during a time in his life, and how we dealt with it.

 Story from a Boyfriend Who Was Negative About Everything

 Hello!
-The first two blog posts here were shared from Melody's perspective, and she has painted me in quite a good light that may make it seem like I'm a guy who constantly and without-fail followed Jesus and acknowledged His grace.
+The first blog post here was shared from Melody’s perspective, and she has painted me in quite a good light that may make it seem like I’m a guy who constantly and without-fail followed Jesus and acknowledged His grace.
 The truth is that this is not always the case.

 Melody and I do always express our desire that for our relationship to glorify God, but while I was staring at the piece of chicken and bowl of gravy, I knew that something was amiss.
 Meki was right.
 I seem to have forgotten that I have Jesus.
 I have forgotten that there’s someone who cares for me and my relationship.
 I was so bent on being the superhero in our story that I forgot about the only One who could really save the day.
 I needed to hand over what I had and what my concerns were, and I could trust that God would come through and do His miracle.
 I can let go and open my hands in surrender to the Lord because He’s the real knight in shining armor and the one who’s ultimately in control and in charge.

 I was reminded by the stories in the Gospels that show people getting “better” (in various ways) whenever they came to Jesus.
 We have the blind man whose eyes Jesus touched and the man ended up received healing (Mark 8:22-25).
 We have the crowd of 5000 that needed food, which Jesus solved by taking the 5 loaves of bread and 2 fish, blessing it and having distributed.
 It’s a consistent thought in the Bible: everything that Jesus touches gets better and prospers.
 He can do this to my relationship as well.